abhishek2x/portfolio/content/2020-07-11-React-Roadmap/index.md

 ---
-title: "A Practical Roadmap for React Development
+title: "A Practical Roadmap for React Development."
-."
 path: blog/react-roadmap
 tags: [reactjs]
 cover: ./cover.png
-date: 2020-17-11
+date: 2020-07-11
 excerpt: In this short, to the point article, I’ll be guiding you through the complete process of learning React and becoming efficient in it.

 ---